Scripter17/url-cleaner/README.md

 ## Untrusted input

 Although URL Cleaner has various feature flags that can be disabled to make handling untrusted input safer, no guarantees are made.
 Especially if the config file being used is untrusted.
-That said, if you notice any rules that use but don't actually need HTTP requests, please let me know.
+That said, if you notice any rules that use but don't actually need HTTP requests or other leaky features, please let me know.

-(Note that URL Cleaner doesn't use any `unsafe` code.
-I mean safety in terms of IP leaks and stuff.)

-## Backwards compatibility

-URL Cleaner is currently in heavy flux so expect library APIs and the config schema to change at any time for any reason.

 ## CLI